Welcome to Part 5 of our Website Traffic Blueprint article series, where we show you how to create an automated web traffic machine using WordPress.

 - Comment sharing

-If you take advantage of incoming traffic to find out what your visitors are looking for, you should have no problem coming up with ideas for new products and services, all of which provide new opportunities for generating additional web traffic.
+If you take advantage of incoming traffic to find out what your visitors need, you can have an endless funnel of ideas for developing new products and services, all of which can provide you with new opportunities for generating new streams of web traffic.

-If you plan to provide solutions online (as opposed to just providing information), then some of the more useful WordPress plugins you may want to consider adding to your website include:
+If you plan to provide services and products online (as opposed to just providing information), then some of the more useful plugins you may want to add to your site include:

 - Event Registrations (e.g. EventEspresso)